networkearth/haven/README.md

 ## Reading and Writing with Spark

+### To Be or NAT to Be...

+Access to `athena` queries requires public internet access and because, today, EMR serverless doesn't allow public subnets to be associated with your applications that means setting up a NAT gateway.
+NAT gateways however are expensive - you pay for the 24/7 and pay for them every time data goes through 'em.
+So for our purposes a NAT gateway doesn't make sense.

+This doesn't mean we're totally toasted though as we can still access `glue` and get a lot of the work done.
+Specifically we can still pull directly from S3 (just not with an `athena` query) and can write partitions back and check their schema's against the glue catalog.

+The two things we cannot do is run `athena` queries and update the registered partitions.
+But the former is really not a requirement and the latter can be done later from a batch job or a workstation.

+So in the code you'll find that those two functions require `public_internet_access=True` to work and I've set the default of that input to `False` for now.
+Hopefully in the future EMR serverless will allow public subnets and thus the free internet gateways that come with them.

+### Reading and Writing when `public_internet_access=True`

 Here's an example of how you can read and write data with Spark:

 ```python